Is dyslexia a disability under the Equality Act 2010?

 Dyslexia will count as a long-term physical or mental impairment.
 The only question, therefore, is whether or not it is severe enough to have a substantial adverse effect on normal day-to-day activities.

 Dyslexia can affect people to different degrees.
 Extreme cases will certainly have a substantial adverse effect on normal day-to-day activities but more mild cases may not.
-It is usually best for employers to give an employee with dyslexia the benefit of the doubt and proceed on the basis that he or she does have a disability.
+It is usually best for employers to give an employee with dyslexia the benefit of the doubt and proceed on the basis that they do have a disability, and that the duty to make reasonable adjustments therefore applies.